2018 New Distinguished Faculty Application Process - Deadline Friday, June 1

 - The self-nominee should also ask a professional reference who is an SRA International member in good standing to submit a support letter to SRA International describing why the reference believes the candidate meets the selection criteria for DF status listed below.

-- The self-nominee should complete his/her application for DF status by providing SRA International with an up-to-date resume or CV that highlights the individual’s activities as an instructor, speaker, webinar/workshop leader, and/or mentor as well as any education-service related activities in the field of research administration.
+- The self-nominee should complete his/her application for DF status by providing SRA International with an up-to-date resume or CV that visually highlights the individual’s activities as an instructor, speaker, webinar/workshop leader, and/or mentor as well as any education-service related activities in the field of research administration.
+Additional credit will be given for SRA International activities and service.

 Nominee’s presentation evaluation data from previous SRA International events will be available to the selection committee for review.